shaecodes/Slots-Machine/README.md

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.

+# Disclaimer
+While this program simulates a slot machine game, it is intended for entertainment purposes only.
+The use of this program does not condone or promote real-life gambling activities.
+It is important to gamble responsibly and be aware of the laws and regulations related to gambling in your jurisdiction.
+I am not responsible for any misuse or illegal activities related to gambling.

 # License
 This project is open-source and available under the MIT License.